tobias/splice/README.md

   [e.g. name starting with `_` or `-`?])
   * defaulting to `db`-namespaced keywords right now, though I'm not fond of aping Datomic there
-* which imply local-only, non-replication
+* which imply local-only, unreplicated entries

 ### Value types